 4.1.
 Alternate PHY Required MAC Enhancements and Modifications

-This section is copied from IEEE P802.15-05-0493-27-003c so far.

 4.1.1.
 Definition

-Supplements and modifications to the MAC will be required to accommodate the alternate PHY.
+Supplements and modifications to the MAC may be required to accommodate the alternate PHY.
 The modified MAC should stay backwards compatible to the current IEEE 802.15.3-2003 MAC as amended by IEEE 802.15.3b MAC and IEEE 802.15.3c.
+Modifications to the MAC for close-proximity applications are currently proposed by Task Group 3e.
+If Task Group 3e finishes a standard in advance of Task Group 3d the MAC should stay backward compatible to Task Group 3e for the applications considered within Task Group 3e.

 4.1.2.
 Values